Treaty of London (1474)

-The Treaty of London (Traités de Londres) was an agreement between Charles the Bold of Burgundy and Edward IV of England signed on 25 July 1474.
+The Treaty of London (Traités de Londres) was an agreement between Charles the Bold of Burgundy and King Edward IV of England signed on 25 July 1474.
 In the treaty, Charles agreed to support England militarily during an invasion of France, and to recognise Edward as the King of France.

 Background

 Following the beginning of the Wars of the Roses in 1455, England was not in a position to pursue its claim to the French throne.
 Edward's position as King had been unstable during his first reign and was troubled by the war's progression in the 1460s.
 Edward was temporarily removed in 1470 and replaced with Lancastrian Henry VI.
-By 1471, Henry VI and his son Edward had died, allowing Edward IV to reclaim the throne.
+By 1471, Henry VI and his son Prince Edward had died, allowing Edward IV to reclaim the throne.
 Now with a more secure domestic situation, Edward IV was preparing to launch a military campaign against France, possibly in the hopes of regaining some of the territories which had been lost in the Hundred Years War.
 It is unclear how serious Edward's intentions were to invade France, but his preparations for the war faced resistance from the English parliament.
 Additionally, there was a lack of support from allies Brittany and Burgundy.